 Opening Minds for 10 Years

 Cultural Kitchen has been a signature program at HI-Chicago since the hostel opened its doors in 2000.
 The hostel partners with over 20 teachers to deliver the curriculum at over 20 schools each year.
 Local community based organization leaders also work with the hostel to bring Cultural Kitchen to their youth.
-The following partners participated during the 2011-2012 school year:
+The following is a list of our past partners schools and organizations.

 - Alternatives, Inc.